10 Surprising Nutrition Facts About Eggs You Didn’t Know

 2. Free Range Eggs May Offer Better Quality

 While all eggs are nutritious, free range eggs often come from hens that have more natural diets and access to open spaces.
 This lifestyle can result in eggs with a richer flavour and slightly improved nutrition.
-Many consumers choose them for both ethical and health reasons.

 3. Eggs Are More Filling Than You Think